 To take the spray simulation into account in the main program we can follow these steps:

-1. Select the instruction Call ApproachMove
+1.Right click the instruction Call ApproachMove.

-2.Select Program➔ Program call Instruction, a new instruction will be added after the first program call and a new window will pop up
+2.Select Add Instruction➔ Program call Instruction, a new instruction will be added after the first program call and a new window will pop up.

-Repeat the same operation after the PaintTop program setting SprayOn(0), as shown in the following image.
+5.Repeat the same operation after the PaintTop program setting SprayOn(0), as shown in the following image.

 If necessary, reorder the instructions by drag & dropping them within the program.

 6.Run the MainProg program.
 After two iterations, the result should look like as shown in the image (simulating at normal speed).

-1.Select Program➔ Add Python Program
+1.Select Program➔ Add Python Program.

-2.Right click the new program and select Edit Python Script
+2.Right click the new program and select Edit Python Script.

 RoboDK supports setting the robot speed within the program, setting digital outputs, waiting for digital inputs, displaying messages, etc. These instructions are available under the Program menu.